rancher/rancher.github.io/os/configuration/networking/index.md

 ### DNS

 Using `ros config`, you can set the `nameservers`, and `search`, which directly map to the fields of the same name in `/etc/resolv.conf`.
-With v0.4.0+, you need to prefix the config values with `rancher` as we are updating the cloud config file.

 ```bash
 $ sudo ros config set rancher.network.dns.search "['mydomain.com','example.com']"